-Competency 4 Engages in practice- informed research and research- informed practice.
-Engage in research at a mezzo level to inform agency recommendations.
+Competency 4 Engages in practice-informed research and research-informed practice.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Find, interpret, and discuss research related to macro practice as it relates to the environment of the agency or population served to inform actions.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Engage in practice that is supported by empirical evidence.
+Other: to be identified by student

-Competency 5 Engages in policy practice Engage in macro practice at the state, federal, or international level that ameliorates problems in complex situations.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Competency 5 Engages in policy practice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Plan, lead, and run a fundraising activity.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Assess how the agency's policy affects the diversity, equity and inclusion of service recipients.
+Other: (To be identified by student)

 Competency 6 Engages with individuals, families, groups, organizations, and communities.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it?
+Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
 How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence.
-Establish a working alliance and a collaborative relationship with colleagues and professionals from other disciplines to improve practice and facilitate engagement with client systems.
-Demonstrate integration interpersonal skills, knowledge of self, caring theory, and consultation to demonstrate engagement skills with individuals, groups, families, organizations, and communities.
+Demonstrate interpersonal skills, knowledge of self, and techniques of engagement according to practice context.
+Use effective engagement strategies that are sensitive to the experiences of diverse clients.
+Consciously use caritas to engage clients

 Competency 7 Assesses individuals, families, groups, organizations, and communities.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Administer basic assessment tools.
-Perform assessments considering how diversity and difference has shaped the life experiences of clients.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Plan interventions that are in response to holistic assessments and client preferences.
+When assessments reveal problems not easily solved, use theory to frame the problem differently, opening to new possibilities for creative problem solving.

 Competency 8 Intervenes with individuals, families, groups, organizations, and communities.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence.
-Apply a professional use of self, consistent with caring theory, by combining knowledge, values, and skills with personal traits, belief systems, life experiences, and cultural heritage to result in client relationships that are authentic, genuine, and consistent with the profession's value base.
-Use therapeutic approaches with individuals, families, groups, organizations, and communities that show appreciation and respect for all forms of human diversity.
-Demonstrate skills related to theoretical orientation such as MI, CBT, family therapy, community organizing, etc.
+Provide interventions that enhance personal capacity and resolve or minimize symptoms of mental disorders, psychosocial stress, relationship problems, and difficulties in coping in the social environment Consciously use caritas to intervene with clients.
+Engage in beginnings, transitions, and endings that advance mutually developed goals.